fsdevphil/start-dev/README.md

 - Use `viewport` meta tag (rwd)
 - Use `mailto:` and `tel:` for email and phone links (rwd)
 - Semantics over presention (a11y and seo)
-- Don't overnest lists - max 2 levels
+- Don't over-nest lists - max 2 levels

 #### Alt Attribute